-\begin{lemma}\cite{chopra-1993} It is sufficient in Def.~\ref{definition:multicut} to consider only the \emph{chordless} cycles. \end{lemma}
+\begin{lemma}\citep{chopra-1993} It is sufficient in Def.~\ref{definition:multicut} to consider only the \emph{chordless} cycles. \end{lemma}

-For every graph $G$, let $M_G \subseteq 2^E$ denote the set of all multicuts of $G$.
-One reason why multicuts are useful in the study of decompositions is that, for every graph $G$, a one-to-one relation exists between the decompositions and the multicuts of $G$, as depicted in Fig.~\ref{figure:graph-decomposition}:
+For any graph $G$, we denote by $M_G \subseteq 2^E$ the set of all multicuts of $G$.
+One reason why multicuts are useful in the study of decompositions is that, for every graph $G$, a one-to-one relation exists between the decompositions and the multicuts of $G$.
+An example is depicted in Fig.~\ref{figure:graph-decomposition}: